-- 2. Formal interviews and written statements should be coordinated with the investigator. - D. Investigation Kits: The facility must maintain an investigation kit and staff must be aware of its location and content.
-A basic investigation kit includes, at a minimum, the following items: - 1.
-A camera (and film if necessary); - 2.
-Clean paper and plastic bags; and - 3.
-A notebook and pen. - E. Secure Location: Maintain all evidence collected in a secure location with limited access (e.g., locked closet or file cabinet).
-Record or track all evidence in writing, including the names of all persons who had access to the evidence.
+- 1. A camera (and film if necessary);

+- 2. Clean paper and plastic bags; and

+- 3. A notebook and pen.

+- E. Secure Location: All evidence collected should be maintained in a secure location (e.g., locked closet or file cabinet) with limited access.
+All evidence must be recorded or tracked in writing, including the names of all persons who had access to the evidence.